RafaMMas/IberianFishHSMs/README.md

 both the literature and expert knowledge collected through online surveys.
 The authors extend their gratitude to the respondents for their valuable contributions.
-The package also provides functions for evaluating habitat suitability based on hydraulic simulations, as well as tools for visualizing modelled microhabitat preferences and suitability.
+The package also provides functions for evaluating microhabitat suitability based on hydraulic simulations, as well as tools for visualizing modelled microhabitat preferences and suitability.
 A detailed example showcasing the package’s capabilities is included in the manual.
 In total, the package comprises 797 microhabitat suitability models, covering 43 species across up to 4 size classes